peterberr/US_county_HSM/README.md

 This repository contains data and scripts used to develop a housing stock projection model for US counties, with detail on housing stocks by type (single-family, multifamily, manfactured housing), cohort, and vacancy status.

+The details and results of this model will be published open-source in 'Buildings and Cities' (awaiting doi).
+The accepted manuscript and supporting information can be found in the 'Publication Files' folder.

 Instructions:

 1. First run AHS_HSM and housing_stock scripts.
 These create the intermediate data inputs required for the stock model to run, and outputs of these scripts are stored in the Intermediate_results directory.